ayushigeorge/100-days-of-dsa-orless/questions.md

 # Day 30
 Given a BST, and a reference to a Node x in the BST.
 Find the Inorder Successor of the given node in the BST.
+# Day 31
+Given a sorted array.
+Convert it into a Height balanced Binary Search Tree (BST).
+Find the preorder traversal of height balanced BST.
+If there exist many such balanced BST consider the tree whose preorder is lexicographically smallest.
+Height balanced BST means a binary tree in which the depth of the left subtree and the right subtree of every node never differ by more than 1.